Welcome to the lost glory of Peruvanam Palace,Thrissur

 Image courtesy: Mathrubhumi e-paper

 You can read a few more articles on Thrissur – The Cultural Capital of Kerala.
+Here is the page link.
 Click on the images in the gallery to read